Discover Tableau Software

 Concept and requirements

-The AT Connect Tableau for Delta allows you to export and display your AT Internet data in the Data Visualization Tableau Software tool.
-Thanks to this integration you can use all or part of AT Internet events and associated properties (standard and custom) to fuel your different dashboards.
+The AT Connect Tableau allows you to export and display your Piano Analytics data in the Data Visualization Tableau Software tool.
+Thanks to this integration you can use all or part of Piano Analytics events and associated properties (standard and custom) to fuel your different dashboards.

-This connector is based on the Data Sharing functionality included in the Data Flow Delta product.
-Data Sharing is a feature enabled by the Snowflake technology, integrated into the AT Internet data processing and a true foundation of the Delta Data Model.
+This connector is based on the Data Sharing functionality included in the Data Flow product.
+Data Sharing is a feature enabled by the Snowflake technology, integrated into the Piano Analytics data processing and a true foundation of the Data Model.

 The connector can be activated in a few clicks from the Snowflake data source natively available in the Tableau Software tool (Online and Desktop).